opensearch-project/opensearch-testcontainers/README.md

 ## Usage Examples

-By default, [OpenSearch](https://opensearch.org/) Docker containers run with [security plugin](https://github.com/opensearch-project/security) activated.
-In order to connect to the running container the HTTPS protocol should be used along with username / password credentials.
+By default, [OpenSearch](https://opensearch.org/) Docker containers run with [security plugin](https://github.com/opensearch-project/security) activated, however `OpensearchContainer` deactivates it.
+Use `withSecurityEnabled()` to enable security, please notice that in this case in order to connect to the running container the HTTPS protocol should be used along with username / password credentials.

 ```java